-Notation: where x be I: Introduce, D: develop, A: apply, or empty.
-I - The instructor will introduce the topic at the level required.
+Notation: I - The instructor will introduce the topic at the level required.
 It is not necessary for the student to have seen the material before.
 D - There may be a reminder or review, but the student is expected to have seen and been tested on the material before taking the course.
 A - It is expected that the student can apply the knowledge without prompting (e.g. no review).